tiborsimon/solarized-gist/README.md

 And you are done.
 The included CSS files will override the CSS rules of your embedded Gist snippets.

+## Create static CSS from SASS

+If you want to create a custom color theme without replacing all the hard coded color codes in one of the static CSS files, there is a solution for you.
+You can modify the SASS variables according to your needs (even though your site isn't supporting SASS), then you can replace these variables in the generic SASS style sheet, resulting a fully static CSS file.
+Find the linked `sass2css.py` script to run the conversion.

 ## Contribution